Sunset near Warwick

 Map with 100 hazard and warning icons all over it

-It was by a campfire beside the Condamine River back in Christmas, 2015 where the idea to kayak the Murray-Darling river was first seeded.
-However, this also marked the beginning of a severe dry spell that plunged the eastern states of Australia into a prolonged drought.
-There was no flow in the system at all.
+It was by a campfire beside the Condamine River during Christmas in 2015 where the idea to kayak the Murray-Darling river was first born.
+However, this also marked the beginning of a severe dry spell that plunged the eastern states of Australia into a prolonged drought, resulting in no flow in the system at all.

-Four years later, I was able to put my inflatable kayak into the headwaters to finally begin the trip as the rivers of the Darling Downs had their first significant rains in over five years.
-I was able to complete some sections, most noticeably the Condamine Gorge and the Culgoa River, but COVID-19 restrictions delayed the rest of the trip for nearly a year.
-A rare flood event in 2021 allowed me to finish the trip with a fantastic high flow.
+Four years later, the rivers of the Darling Downs finally had their first significant rains in over five years, allowing me to put my inflatable kayak into the headwaters and finally begin the trip.
+I was able to complete some sections, including the Condamine Gorge and the Culgoa River, but COVID-19 restrictions delayed the rest of the trip for almost a year.

 I paddled the upper Condamine on a moderate flow, but well below flood levels.
 Due to the high banks along with the large number of fences, strainers and log jams, I would not recommend tackling the section from The Head to Talgai Weir in flood conditions.